FrederickGeek8/freddy.us/index.md

 ---

 ## Exploring My Website!
-You can find out more about my personal background, hobby & research passions, as well as my current tinkering over on my [About Me](/about/) page.
+You can find out more about my personal background, research interests, and my current tinkering and hobbies over on my [About Me](/about/) page.
 For more of a focus on my professional background and experiences, you may check out the [Resume/CV](/resume/) tab.
 Over on "[My Bookshelf](/bookshelf/)" you can find my favorite books, blog posts, and papers that I've read recently.

 My "[Blog](/blog/)" is... well... a blog.
 It supports RSS too!